 Lights in front of you, and behind the camera, can add a glow to your face that's softer Getty Images

 The goal is to get the light towards your face so you're bright and clear.
 If you have a fairly hard light, think about bouncing that light against another surface instead of directing it at you.
-All that requires is aiming the light at a wall next to you, for example, which then forces the light to re-aim, or bounce towards you, which makes it less strong.
+All that requires is aiming the light at a wall next to you, for example, which then forces the light to re-aim, or bounce towards you, making it less strong.

 A simple piece of white poster board can help to bounce and soften harsh lighting Getty Images/iStockphoto

-Professionals often use white boards to bounce light up to people's faces, and also to fill in shadows.
+Professionals often use white boards to bounce light up to someone's face and also to fill in shadows.
 You can do the same thing with a white poster board or a piece of fabric that you pin into a frame or tack on to a board.

 Ideally, the white surface should be a bit lower than your face — and lower than the camera (and of course behind the camera so it's not seen.)
 This isn't going to create a huge amount of light on your face, but it can help to re-direct other light back on to you, and create a softer halo effect.